tweag/chainsail-resources/documentation/defining_custom_probability.md

 # Defining your own probability distribution

 The [`chainsail-helpers` package](./chainsail_helpers/README.md) provides the abstract interface (in [`chainsail_helpers.pdf`](./chainsail_helpers/chainsail_helpers/pdf/__init__.py).
 You have three options:
-   - code up your probability distribution yourself by subclassing the abstract interface.
+   - code up your probability distribution yourself by subclassing either the general PDF or the posterior PDF interface.
 In that case, make sure to specify any Python dependencies you might require during the job submission step.
    - in case you happen to already have your statistical model formulated in [PyMC](https://docs.pymc.io), you can use the [PyMC wrapper](./chainsail_helpers/chainsail_helpers/pdf/pymc/__init__.py).
 An example is provided [here](./examples/pymc-mixture/probability.py).
    - if you formulated your model in [Stan](https://mc-stan.org), use the [Stan wrapper](./chainsail_helpers/chainsail_helpers/pdf/stan/__init__.py) we provide.
 It talks to a Chainsail-internal [`httpstan`](https://github.com/stan-dev/httpstan) server and might thus be a bit slow.
 Also see the [example](./examples/stan-mixture/probability.py).